Atlanta Product Liability Lawyer

 These cases can be complex, but the courts have offered some guidance.
 Specifically, they will consider whether there was a reasonable design that would have been safer for the consumer.
 For instance, it is generally accepted that driving a vehicle poses some inherent risk of harm.
 Because of this, a manufacturer is not required to completely eliminate the danger.

-However, if there is a type of vehicle design that is more prone to accidents, a manufacturer may be held liable if there was a safer design option available.
-An example would be if a manufacturer continues to design an SUV with a track record of rollovers, despite there being a reasonable way to design a similar car that is less likely to roll over.
+However, if there is a type of vehicle design that is more prone to accidents, a manufacturer may be held liable if there is a safer design option available.
+An example would be if a manufacturer continues to design an SUV with a track record of rollovers despite there being a reasonable way to design a similar car that is less likely to roll over.
+These scenarios often involve product liability litigation due to the legal complexities surrounding defective design cases.

 Failure to Warn or Provide Adequate Instructions